Secure-Smart-Sync/Secure-Smart-Sync/README.md

 Code is released under the **MIT License** — see [LICENSE](./LICENSE).

-The **Secure-Smart-Sync** name, logo, and branding are copyright &copy; Sen and are not covered by the MIT License.
-The code is free to use and modify; the visual identity and project name are not available for redistribution or rebranding.
+The **Secure-Smart-Sync** name, logos, icons, embedded SVG branding elements, and overall visual identity remain the intellectual property of &copy; Sen and are not covered under the MIT License.

+These branding elements are included in the source code solely for functional product use.
+Public forks, redistributions, or derivative projects must remove or replace original branding unless explicit permission is granted.

 ## Support